Menu

 Art

-Our Art lessons will focus on 'Colour' this term.
-In this unit we will:
+Our Art lessons will focus on 'Sculpture' this term.

 Design & Technology

-The Design and Technology unit will focus on 'Food' and we will look at 'Remarkable Recipes'.
-The children will:
+The Design and Technology unit will focus on 'Textiles'.

 Important reminders